nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Reviewing all flashcards: `review`

-Review the current list of flashcards.
+Reviews the current list of flashcards.
 This puts the user in review mode and the user can no longer input commands to the textbox.

 Upon entering review mode, the following user input will be recognised: